 Once the next available intake is confirmed you will be able to apply via this page.
 Please note before applying you will need to have secured a local authority work experience opportunity during which time you should actively participate in developing your coursework as detailed above.

+This module is no longer accepting applications.
 For further information, please contact the module leader Dr Jill Stewart.

 The fees below refer to the 2019/20 academic year unless otherwise stated.